Skip to main content

 • Exercise ∞ Muscle contraction stimulates GLUT4 translocation through an insulin-independent pathway, providing an immediate mechanism for glucose disposal.
 Over time, regular exercise improves systemic insulin sensitivity by reducing inflammatory tone and improving body composition.

-This restoration of is critical for the effectiveness of peptide therapy.
+This restoration of insulin sensitivity is critical for the effectiveness of peptide therapy.
 While GH has lipolytic effects, it can also transiently increase insulin resistance.
 A lifestyle that promotes insulin sensitivity helps to mitigate this effect, ensuring that the body can effectively manage glucose homeostasis while benefiting from enhanced fat metabolism.

 Furthermore, the chronic inflammatory state associated with high VAT can downregulate the expression of the growth hormone receptor (GHR) itself.
 By reducing inflammation through diet and exercise, the sensitivity and density of GHRs on target cells can be maintained or even increased, amplifying the signal from any given concentration of GH.